goccy/kubejob/README.md

 # Features

-- Creating a Kubernetes Job
+- Creates a Kubernetes Job
 - Run and wait for Kubernetes Job
-- Can capture logs of Kubernetes Job
+- Capture logs of Kubernetes Job
 - Can use `context.Context` to run Kubernetes Job
 - Delayed execution of Kubernetes Job ( also support Sidecar pattern )
 - Can control execution order ( and timing ) of command for multiple containers at Job
+- Copy any files or directory between local file system and container in Job
+- Can insert any process before the process of the init container
 - Automatically clean up Kubernetes Job

 # Installation